 If that describes you, I have good news.
 Here are seven steps to getting unstuck.
 They are not that revolutionary on their own, but practiced together, they are like a defibrillator for your productivity:

 - Create a to-do list for today.
 Many people keep lists, especially those who have been inspired by David Allen’s GTD method.
 They have scores—perhaps hundreds—of tasks, neatly divided by projects, contexts, or areas of focus.
 But they don’t know what they need to get done today.
-So create a simple list for today with 5–7 actions on it.
-Keep the list short.
+I recommend creating a simple list for today with just three critical actions on it.

-- Do one task at a time.
-Multi-tasking is, at best, over-rated.
-At worst, it is a myth.
+Do one task at a time.
+Multitasking is a myth.
 Instead, you need to focus.
 Starting, stopping, and switching tasks before you finish costs you time, energy, and productivity.
-Instead do one discrete task from beginning to end.
-Check it off your list and then go to the next task.
-After a few of these, you will feel the momentum build.
+Do one discrete task from beginning to end.
+Block time for it.
+As you check tasks off your list one by one, you’ll start feeling momentum and satisfaction grow.

-- Group similar tasks together.
-This is the value of GTD: do tasks that require a similar context.
+Batch similar tasks together.
+You can build on the gains of single-tasking by also batching similar tasks.
 If you need to run an errand, run a bunch of them while you are out.
 If you need to do a financial task, do several.
 Why ramp up to do one?
 Leverage your effort across several.

-- Take frequent breaks.
+Take breaks, including naps.
 This is one of the secrets behind the Pomodoro Technique.
-Work intently for a defined period (say, 25–48 minutes), then take a break.
+Work intently for a defined period, then take a break.
 Be as rigorous about the breaks as the work.
 You’ll find that this actually increases your concentration and productivity.
-(I use the same method for running.
-It’s called the Galloway Method.)
+And if you really want to up your ability to focus, take a quick nap in the middle of the day.
+That’s my secret weapon.

 Productivity is like any skill.
 The more you practice it, the better you get.
 Don’t get discouraged if you don’t initially make as much progress as you want.
 Stick with the process and expect to improve.
 You will!